solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

     ![The New Power BI report icon is highlighted.](media/pbi-datasets-new-report.png "Power BI datasets")

-19. When the screen for the new report opens, run the report.
+19. When the screen for the new report opens, modify the report as you wish.

     ![The new Power BI report is displayed.](media/pbi-new-report.png "New report")